 - “How-to” articles.

 - Others, including blog posts.

 The research found the most active posts fell into the “Others” category, followed closely by “Why” posts.
-Although most posts were driven by news events, the results suggest that people are interested in learning about things and opinions through blogs while gaining a more in-depth understanding of how and why these occur.
+Although news events drove most posts, the results suggest that people are interested in learning about things and opinions through blogs while gaining a more in-depth understanding of how and why these occur.

 Question 5.
 How are Total Engagement and the Total Number of Shares in Each Industry Related?

 A significant number of “shares” of a social media post equates to greater success than a high number of comments and likes/dislikes.
-In other words, each share of a post increases the chances for more organic traffic.
+In other words, each post share increases the chances for more organic traffic.